merodiro/settings/README.md

 ```

 ### Get all settings
-returns all settings stored in key => value array
+Returns all settings stored in key => value array
 ```php
 $settings = Settings::all();
 ```

 ### Cache all settings
-it caches all settings for the duration that has been set in settings.php config file
+Caches all settings for the duration that has been set in settings.php config file

 ```bash
 php artisan settings:cache